DeMarcoLab/openfibsem-docs/docs/autolamella/user_guide.md

 The liftout stage attaches the selected region to the manipulator, and severs it from the rest of the sample.
 After liftout, the selected region should be solely attached to the manipulator and be ready to be transfered to the landing grid.

 Specific implementations for liftout, and serial-liftout.
-The following breakdown is for the liftout method, for serial-liftout please see [Serial Liftout Case Study](./case_study_serial_liftout.md)

 #### Restore Undercut Position